Ramyadeveloper5/shoppy-website/README.md

 # 3. TOOLS USED

 •	Visual Studio Code

 •	Postman

 # 4. API ENDPOINTS

 •	User Registration

 •	User Login

 •	User Login Token Verify

 •	User logout

 •	Create Product

 •	View all the Product

 •	Delete the Product

 •	New Collection Product

 •	Popular Products

 •	Related Products in each Category

 •	Image Upload

 # 5. KEY FEATURES

-Category-Based Navigation:
-•	Users can browse through well-organized categories tailored for Kids, Men, and Women, ensuring they can quickly find products of interest.
+**Category-Based Navigation:** Users can browse through well-organized categories tailored for Kids, Men, and Women, ensuring they can quickly find products of interest.

-Product Details and Viewing:
-•	Each product will have a dedicated page providing detailed information, enhancing the decision-making process for users.
+**Product Details and Viewing:** Each product will have a dedicated page providing detailed information, enhancing the decision-making process for users.

-Seamless Cart Integration:
-•	Users can add products to their cart with a single click, streamlining the shopping experience from product selection to checkout.
+**Seamless Cart Integration: ** Users can add products to their cart with a single click, streamlining the shopping experience from product selection to checkout.

 # 6. BENEFITS: